Morris-Israel-pi-minla1/wireframing/README.md

 Here's why:
 * **Digital tool Frames**: It uses simple rectangles and lines to represent elements like the header, images, and text blocks.
 * **Contents**: There are specific fonts, colors, or real images.
 Content is represented by placeholder text ("lorem ipsum") and simple labels.
-* **Focus on Detailing**: The primary goal of this wireframe is to show the layout and placement of elements, and to represent the final look and feel.
+* **Focus on Detailing**: The primary goal of this wireframe is to show the layout and placement of elements, components and to represent the final look and feel of desired project.
+## Wireframing Tools

+Many tools are available for creating wireframes, from simple drawing apps to powerful, collaborative design platforms.
+Popular choices include Sketch, Balsamiq, InVision, MockFlow, Figma and Adobe XD.

+A highly recommended tool is **Figma**.
+Figma is a web-based design tool that excels at collaborative work.
+Its key features include:
+* **Real-time Collaboration**: Multiple team members can work on the same file simultaneously. 🤝
+* **Component-Based Design**: You can create reusable UI elements (like buttons and menus) to ensure consistency.
+* **Prototyping**: You can link wireframes together to create interactive, clickable prototypes that simulate the user flow.
+* **Platform Agnostic**: It works in the browser on any operating system, making it accessible to everyone.

+---